Skip to primary navigation Skip to content Skip to footer

 The Canadian scene is unique in that it creates whisky through a method of building “blocks”: most local expressions are single distillery blends, where each grain variety is distilled and aged separately to be blended only at the end of the process.

-Various stills and cask types are used; however, the more popular use of triple distillation makes it a generally smooth spirit.
+Various stills and cask types are used; however, the more widespread use of triple distillation makes it a generally smooth spirit.

-One of the most interesting peculiarities, however, is that the addition of “flavouring” is allowed, which usually consists of a small part (maximum 9%) of wine, sherry and spirits other than whisky.
+One of the most exciting peculiarities, however, is that the addition of “flavouring” is allowed.
+This usually consists of a small part (maximum 9%) of wine, sherry, and spirits other than whisky.

 Similarly to Scotch, and probably due to the more rigid climate, Canadian whisky must be matured in oak casks for at least three years.

-Among the most famous brands, we can find Canadian Club, Crown Royal and Lot 40
+Canadian Club, Crown Royal and Lot 40 are among the most famous brands

 Japanese Whisky

-Despite being born less than a century ago, the whisky industry in Japan is now one of the most highly regarded in the world.
+Despite being born less than a century ago, Japan’s whisky industry is now one of the most highly regarded in the world.

 This story started thanks to pioneers like Masataka Taketsuru and Shinjiro Torii, who brought the knowledge of distilling from Scotland to Japan and established two of the biggest whisky companies in the country, Nikka and Suntory.